 Outlook / Prognosis

-What is the outlook for people with paralysis?
+What is the prognosis (outlook) for people who have paralysis?

 Learning to live with paralysis is challenging.
 It can cause dramatic changes to your life, activities and self-image.
 These changes can result in mental health issues and depression.
 Talk with your healthcare provider about getting physical and emotional support.